-5.4 The Investment Manager
+7.4 The Investment Manager

-The ACD has appointed the Investment Manager, Stonehage Fleming Investment Management Limited, to provide investment management services to the ACD.
+The ACD has appointed the Investment Manager, Citibank, N.A.
+London Branch, to provide investment management services to the ACD.
+The Investment Manager is authorised by the Prudential Regulation Authority and regulated by the FCA and the Prudential Regulation Authority.

-Stonehage Fleming Investment Management Limited is authorised and regulated by FCA and its registered office is set out in Appendix VII.
+The address of the Investment Manager's registered office is set out in Appendix VII.

-The principal activity of Stonehage Fleming Investment Management Limited is the provision of investment management services.
+The principal business activity of the Investment Manager is banking.
 The Investment Manager is required to comply with its own execution policy.

-A copy of the Investment Manager's execution policy is available on request from the ACD, or may be available on the Investment Manager's website (listed in Appendix VII).
+A copy of the Investment Manager's execution policy may be available on the Investment Manager's website (listed in Appendix VII) or, on request, from the ACD.

-5.4.2 Terms of Appointment:
+7.4.2 Terms of Appointment: